Table of Contents

 Companies limited by guarantee do not have shares or shareholders.
 Each guarantor must agree to pay a fixed sum of money toward company debts, if and when required.
 This is called a ‘guarantee’.
 In most companies, the nominal sum of each guarantee is £1.
 This is the limit of each guarantor’s liability.

-How does this compare with other types of business structures?
+How does a limited company compare with other types of business structures?

 Unincorporated businesses like sole traders and traditional partnerships place unlimited liability on their owners because there is no legal distinction between the business and the individual.
-All business finances and debts are the responsibility of the owners.
+All business finances, debts, and liabilities are the responsibility of the owners.
 If a sole trader is sued or their business becomes insolvent, their personal finances and assets are at risk.

 Advantages of a limited company structure